Skip to main content

 Image from Koen Smilde

 With three locations across the city, Fromagerie Abraham Kef offers a selection of raw-milk Dutch cheeses.
 Still, it is best known for its expertise in French cheeses crafted by small producers.
-We’d recommend heading to the Kef tasting room in Noord, where you can sip on delicious wines paired with a stunning cheese platter.
+We recommend heading to the Kef tasting room in Noord, where you can sip delicious wines and enjoy a stunning cheese platter.

 A group of women doing goat yoga at Ridammerhoeve geitenboerderij goat farm - Amstelveen